Recent evidence concludes that di Monti may have been a co-conspirator of Ruby, Oswald, and Travanty.

-Focusing on his period in Texas starting in 1963 we see that di Monti’s relocation to Dallas seems to have been revolved around the new employment of Lavonne St. John as an exotic dancer working a circuit of clubs based in nearby cities.
-It is unknown what prompted her desire to relocate to Texas, but it is strongly speculated that the reason was financially based.
-St. John was one of the west coast’s best-drawing exotic dancers in the early 60s and it’s possible that when her contract was bought by the Premier Talent Management booking agency she was enticed by a large pay raise to relocate to the south.
+Focusing on his period in Texas starting in 1963 we see that di Monti’s relocation to Dallas mostly likely revolved around the new employment of Lavonne St. John as an exotic dancer working a circuit of clubs based in Dallas and nearby cities.
+It is unknown what prompted her desire to relocate to Texas, but it is speculated that the reason was financially based.
+St. John was one of the west coast’s best-drawing and most successful exotic dancers of the early 60s and it’s believed that when her contract was bought by the Premier Talent Management booking agency she was enticed by a large pay raise to relocate to the south.

 Premier Talent Management had an office address listed in the 1963 Dallas phonebook as 427 Commerce Street.
-This would place it in the general vicinity of Jack Ruby’s Carousel Club in downtown Dallas.
+This would place it just a few blocks from Jack Ruby’s Carousel Club in downtown Dallas.
 During the year 1963 records show Miss St. John was a featured performer at the Carousel as well as other Ruby-owned Dallas clubs/burlesques, like the Colony Club and Club Montmarte.
-Newspaper advertisements from 1963 show she also performed at the Tiki Room on Telephone Road in Houston, and at the Club Des Artistes in New Orleans, among others.
-She even made it into the movie “Naughty Dallas,” filmed at the time along with other dancers like Jada (Janet Conforto), Kim Athas, and Peggy Steele, about the Dallas burlesque scene.
+Newspaper advertisements from 1963 show she also performed at the Tiki Room on Telephone Road in Houston, The Jade House in Austin, and Club Des Artistes in New Orleans, among others.
+She even made it into the movie “Naughty Dallas,” filmed along with other dancers like Jada (Janet Conforto), Kim Athas, and Peggy Steele, in the quasi docementary about the Dallas burlesque scene.
 Miss St. John’s uncensored performance at the Carousel is featured in the film.

 What exactly was the nature of Monte di Monti’s activities during the months he lived in Dallas?
 Burt Dixon, an employee at Club Montmartre in the early 60s, claims to have gotten to know di Monti well during the spring and summer of ‘63.
-More revealing is his assertion that di Monti was known among “players” as a “numbers man” and that he worked with and was a friend of Jack Ruby.
-Ruby’s connections to organized crime and in particular the Chicago mob have been well documented elsewhere, but there is also speculation among JFK assassination researchers that he ran a numbers racket in Dallas starting in the mid-1950s.
+Most revealing is his assertion that di Monti was known among the local Dallas crime “players” as a “numbers man” and that he worked with and was a friend of Jack Ruby.
+Ruby’s connections to organized crime and in particular the Chicago mob have been well documented elsewhere, but there is also strong evidence uncovered by JFK assassination researchers that he ran a numbers racket in Dallas starting in the mid-1950s.

 He also mentions his card-playing acquaintance Lee Harvey Oswald to Al (in his letter dated April 20, 1963):